 Background and activities

-There are currenly no funded position open.
-Postdoctoral researchers may consider to apply for ERCIM Fellowships; please let me know in advance if you intend to apply.
+Postdoctoral researchers may consider applying for an ERCIM Fellowship; please let me know in advance if you intend to apply.

 - Wireless communications